 Keiser University maintains an add/drop period during which students may change courses without academic penalty.
 Add/drops may occur only during the first three class days of a course.
-Students withdrawing from a course, but not replacing it with another, must be aware of how this

 Students withdrawing from a course, but not replacing it with another, must be aware of how this affects full-time status, tuition charges and satisfactory academic progress.